erfanzar/EasyDeL/docs/EasyAttentionExample.md

-# EasyAttention
+# AttentionModule

-## what is `EasyAttention`
+## what is `AttentionModule`

-EasyAttention is a EasyDeL module that can perform attention operation with different strategies to help user achieve the best possible performance and numerical stability, here are some strategies supported right now.
+AttentionModule is a EasyDeL module that can perform attention operation with different strategies to help user achieve the best possible performance and numerical stability, here are some strategies supported right now.

 1. Flash Attention TPU known as "flash"